String of Rubies Plant (Othonna capensis) Indoor Care, Propagation, Problems & Remedies

 If you are looking to add this plant to your addition, String of Pickles Plants are available online on Etsy (Link to Etsy).

-String of Rubies Plant (Othonna capensis) flourishes in very bright light with at least 6 hours of sunlight, average warmth of 20-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with two feedings during the growing season.
+To care for Othonna capensis indoors, give it very bright light with at least 6 hours of sunlight, average warmth of 20-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with two feedings during the growing season.

-Othonna capensis requires regular pruning to keep it neat as well as rejuvenate growth.
+String of Rubies Plant care requires regular pruning to keep it neat as well as rejuvenate growth.
 Frequent repotting is not needed as it has a small root system.
 Keep reading for more on the best growing conditions and how to achieve them.

 String of Rubies Plant, Othonna capensis